-However, note that using this method of providing dynamic directions means that a compromise of the Director repository might be able to cause ECUs to misconfigure their images.
+However, using this method of providing dynamic directions means that a compromise of the Director repository might be able to cause ECUs to misconfigure their images.
 One way to mitigate this risk would be to require the Image repository to sign off on exactly the same directions using its own custom Targets metadata.
-However, this is difficult to achieve considering that such directions are supposed to be dynamic in the first place.
+It should be noted, though, that this is difficult to achieve considering that such directions are supposed to be dynamic in the first place.
 Therefore, proceed, if necessary, with caution.